 This position does not authorize/require the consultant to have decision-making authority on the final work product.

 - Minimum seven to ten (7-10) years of progressively responsible professional work experience in monitoring and evaluation and especially developing M&E plans and implementation as a consultant;

 - Demonstrated systems thinking perspective and application of complexity-aware tools

 - Clear and concise written and verbal communication skills.

 - Emotional maturity and demonstrated discretion in handling sensitive and confidential information.

 - BA/BS degree, with a focus in Social Science, Anthropology, Psychology, or related field

 - Candidates having lived experience with human trafficking strongly preferred.

-Please submit a resume, cover letter that includes an hourly rate, and an example analytical written product including data analysis to LIDS@polarisproject.org.
+Please submit a resume, cover letter, and an example written product to LIDS@polarisproject.org

 The work of Polaris is grounded in a set of values and organizational beliefs that provide a common starting point for all of our activities.
 At Polaris, we look for talented individuals who are passionate about combating all forms of human trafficking and who will strive to embody and model these values within the Polaris community and in the anti-trafficking field.
 Please take a moment to make yourself familiar with these values and our mission statement before submitting your application.
 You can find a full description of our values here.